-Although I most often tackle projects alone, I do work with others when our complimentary skills enhance a project.
+I most often tackle assignments alone but will work with others when our complimentary skills enhance a project.
 Whoever I work with has to share values and a deeply people centred way of coming at development.
 Even when that's true it is also important that our personalities and styles click.
 Both Mariam Smith and Rory Jones (scroll down) fit all that perfectly.
 We share an understanding of how the world works and what's important.
 Each brings skills, perspectives and a life history that compliments mine.
 We bounce off each other.
-I'll let Mariam and Rory introduce themselves:
+Here Mariam and Rory introduce themselves:

 Mariam is independent consultant at Learning Loop.
 Our perspectives are not identical- we are different people- but significantly both of our life histories straddle the rich and the developing world.
 We both still live and work on the planet's upper and lower decks and relate deeply to people in both spaces .
 As a team we bring our different skills, education, languages and perspectives wrapped up in our similar people-centred approach.
 Here is Mariam in her words:

 Rory and I have a. shared understanding and humour born out of sharing thoughts and life over many years.
 We have lived in a Himalayan village together, traversed mountains in Zanskar, shared alpine tents in NZ and facilitated workshops together.
 Rory brings values that resonate with me along with his unique blend of technical and relational skills.
 Here he is in his own words.